h-tye/Design1_RPS/docs/info.md

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+No external hardware other than what is mentioned above will be needed.